windmill-labs/windmilldocs/docs/reference.md

 specification of the script in the [JSON Schema](https://json-schema.org/) format.
 Windmill then renders the flow's or script's UI from that specification.

-You can but in most cases do not need to deal with the JSON Schema directly associated to the script directly.
-It is the result of the [analysis of the script parameters of the main function](#script-parameters-to-jsonschema) and the UI customisation that you may do in the last step of the flow or script.
+You do not need to deal with the JSON Schema directly associated to the script directly.
+It is the result of the [analysis of the script parameters of the main function](#script-parameters-to-jsonschema) and the UI customisation that you can optionaly do.
-In the UI customisation interface, you may refine all the information that it was not possible to infer directly from the parameters such as restricting a string to an enum, or precising that a list contains only string.
+In the UI customisation interface, you may refine all the information that were not possible to infer directly from the parameters such as restricting a string to an enum, or precising that a list contains only numbers.
 You can also add helpful descriptions to each field.

 ### JSON Schema